ondewo/ondewo-nlu-webhook-server-python/README.md

 An example use-case would be a database query for parameter values, which are then sent back to `ondewo-nlu-cai`, or overwriting specific responses when a certain intent is active.

-There are 2 cases for which the webhook call can be activated:
+There are 2 cases for which the webhook call is used:

-- slot filling

-- response refinement
+1. **slot filling** to update contexts and parameter values

+2. **response refinement** to update responses, contexts and parameter values

 For details on these cases and integration of custom code, refer to the section on **custom code** below.

 ## Requirements / Packages

-### prerequisites

-To install the required python libraries, use:
+To install the required python libraries for running the webhook server, use:

 > pip install --no-cache-dir -r requirements.txt